Thank you for reading our post, please rate this article at the end.

 Does Walmart Put Fishing Line On Reels?

-Walmart, the retail giant, will not put fishing line on your reel.
+Walmart, the retail giant, WILL NOT put fishing line on your reel.
 Small mom & pop fishing stores will.
 They will re-spool your reel, make sure it’s the right line for your needs, and give you tons of good advice.
 So better to shop local.

 How many yards can a fishing reel hold?

 When you look at your fishing reel, you can understand how much line it can hold.
-Typically, most fishing lines are sold in 150-yard and 300-yard spools, whereas most fishing rods are made for casting around 200-yards.
+Typically, most fishing lines are sold in 150-yard and 300-yard spools, whereas most fishing rods are made for casting around 200 yards.

 What is the size of a fishing rod?